How to Get Better at Fortnite Chapter 2: 12 Unique Tips For a Competitive Edge (#11 is 500 IQ)

 “Enjoy” A Cold Shower

-Be like Season 7’s the Ice King, and become friends with the cold.
+Be like season 7’s Ice King or the Cattus from Fortnite season 9, and become friends with the cold.

 Cold exposure works best when combined with deep breathing, and also flows into better sleeping and stress-regulation.
 Furthermore it can strengthen your immune system which could be under threat if gaming compromises your diet, sleep and stress levels.